patricklafrance/wmfnext-shell/README.md

 👉 Then, create an `index.ts` file which will strictly contain a dynamic import to the `bootstrap.tsx` file.

-> We need this extra layer of indirection because it gives Webpack a chance to load all of the imports it needs to render the remote app.
+> We need this indirection called an "async boundary" to let Webpack load all the remote modules and their dependencies before rendering the host
-> Otherwise, you would see an error.
+> application.
+Additional information is available [here](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).
 >
-> If you're not using any remote modules loaded at runtime with Webpack Module Federation you don't need a `bootstrap.tsx` file.
+> If you're not using any remote modules loaded at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) you don't need a `bootstrap.tsx` file.

 ```ts
 // host - index.ts